Finspång witch trial: Background

 Prytz had, as soon as he was installed, imparted the witch ideology to the couple by accusing a woman of having enchanted the Duke and Duchess.
 As a result, the woman was burned at the stake.
 The legend says, that when she stood at the stake, the woman had grabbed the clothes of the Vicar Prytz and tried to drag him into the flames, but the executioner had pulled him loose.
 The case seems to have imparted to the Duke and Duchess a strong belief in witches.

-Until then, witch trials had been uncommon in Ostrogothia, as they had been in all Sweden.
+Until then, witch trials had been uncommon in Östergötland, as they had been in all Sweden.
 The laws made it hard to give a death sentence on the charges of sorcery and witch craft.
 The Duke, who was allowed to issue laws in the duchy, changed this and issued new laws about sorcery which made it much easier to punish alleged sorcery by death.